ZA

 If the executor can’t or won’t act, the estate can stall.

-Bottom line: Even with a will, institutions still want formal authority and clean ID/relationship documents.
+Bottom line: Even with a will, institutions still want formal authority and clean ID and relationship documents.

 If there is no will: the practical path (intestate administration)